-When the rook is left without activity for more than about 1 hour.
+When the Roku is left without activity for more than about 1 hour.
 Someone begins controlling the Roku, navigating to locations and mostly adding channels to our Roku.
-When we begin using the remote control "they will keep trying to make selections until they recognize that we are using the rook and then they will stop until the rook is left unattended again.
+When we begin using the remote control "they will keep trying to make selections until they recognize that we are using the Roku and then they will stop until the Roku is left unattended again.
 I think it has been hacked... but I am not sure.
 I have searched Roku topics as well as youtube and not successfully found a similar situation...
 Help.

 The only possibility that comes to mind is that someone is piggybacking on your home wifi and using the Roku mobile app to control your Roku.
 They can view anything on The Roku Channel via the app.
 It would have to be someone in close enough proximity to connect to your wifi.
 If you don't have a password on your net, configure your router to add one so your neighbor can't connect.
 If you have a password, change it.
 Either way, you'll need to reconnect your Roku to your net via the new password.